 The Australian Cattle Dog is also known as the Blue Heeler.
 They are a herding dog and working dog that bonds closely with their families and needs a ton of exercise to stay happy and healthy.

-This high-energy dog breed is also highly intelligent.
+Some facts about Blue Heelers are that this high-energy dog breed is also highly intelligent.
 Blue Heelers are loving and attentive.
 Their hardworking nature, determination, and eagerness to please paired with their intelligence mean they pick up on things quickly and makes them a highly trainable dog breed.

 2. Australian Shepherd

 The Australian Shepherd is a dog breed that combines high intelligence, hard work ethic, and high energy into one serious working dog.
 Although they take their jobs seriously, they are also lovingly devoted and loyal to their families.

 One of the facts about Australian Shepherds is that these dogs tend to be persistent when it comes to training.
 They exhibit a seemingly innate desire to follow commands, which means they are eager to please their owners and tend to pick up on things quickly and easily.

 The Belgian Malinois is one of the four Belgian sheepdogs.
 Their potentially intimidating appearance and high intelligence make them a top choice for serving as police or military dogs.

 One of the facts about Belgian Malinois is that they are highly intelligent and highly trainable dogs.
 Although these dogs are eager to please, they do require an owner with some experience who can provide them with firm, positive, and consistent training.

 The Belgian Tervuren is another one of the four Belgian sheepdogs, which makes it a close cousin of the Belgian Malinois.
 They are known for their potentially intimidating appearance and imposing presence.